 What treatment is available?

 Your GP will carry out an initial assessment.
 If you have had symptoms for over four weeks or your condition is considered severe, you may be referred to a mental health specialist for treatment.
+This could include a referral to the Veterans’ Mental Health Transition, Intervention and Liaison Service (TILS).

 Visit the NHS Choices website for more information about the types of psychotherapy available to treat people with PTSD.